Home Buyers' Plan (HBP)

 HBP or FHSA: Which one to choose?

 Good news!
-You don't have to choose between one or the other.
-You can use both your HBP and FHSA when buying your first eligible property.
+You don't have to choose between the HBP and the FHSA (tax-free first home savings account).
+You can use both when buying your first eligible property.

 HBP with no RRSP